 Despite being relatively easy to read, this is a very complex piece of text that moves in a peculiar way.
 I would like to suggest one way of reading it that might allow it to become at least a little more open, that might offer some explanation of the power of the critique that this text imposes on the society it examines.
 My claim is that the key to this passage is one of the more unassuming sentences: “No make-up brings the girls faces to flower, and every pimple on those of the men is visible in close-up.”
 These are the objects of a cinematic optic, of a way of seeing that had been massively popularised in the previous decade, and about which Kracauer would later write two books.
 This same bright light of the court projects into the senses a flashback of the military recruitment centre.
 But this light is just that: a projector, whose beam animates figures, not quite human.
 Every figure in this cinematic life is projected, made themselves of the light they so wish to escape in order that they may become human again.
 This is history and social actuality illuminated by the latest capitalist technology.
 Life, in this way, is lit up, so that the everyday appears as a series of miniature catastrophes.
 Every act dehumanises more, and the force of necessity demands that the “parcels of woe” that constitute a person’s existence are unpacked onto the screen.
-But where this critique is most radical, in the blinding light as the scenes are cut together, the viewer might just turn round and glimpse the projector and its beam, as the conditions that make people wretched.
-Kracauer’s text, in its own movement, encourages us to dwell on such qualities of pieces of capital.
+But where this critique is most radical is in the blinding light as the scenes are cut together.
+The viewer might just turn round and glimpse the projector and its beam, as the conditions that make people wretched.
+Kracauer’s text, in its own movement, encourages us to turn from life, only to find a piece of fixed capital.

-The German word ‘Glanz’ has three meanings: foremost it is a shine or a shimmer, a brilliance reflected on an object, but it also means ‘glamour’, and finally like its cognate in English, ‘glance’, it is a fleeting contact with an object’s surface.
-Glanz is all about surface, and is used by Kracauer to describe a certain historical transformation of culture from its bourgeois 19th-century form.
+The German word ‘Glanz’ has three meanings: foremost it is a shine or a shimmer, a brilliance reflected on an object, but it also means ‘glamour’, and finally like its cognate in English, ‘glance’, it is a fleeting contact with an object’s exterior.
+Glanz is all about surface, and is used by Kracauer to describe a certain historical transformation of culture from its bourgeois nineteenth century form.

 Nothing is more characteristic of this life, which only in a restricted sense can be called a life, than its view of higher things.
 Not as substance, but as glamour [Glanz].
 Yielded not through concentration but in distraction.
 ‘Why do people spend so much time in bars?’ asks one employee I know.
 ‘Probably because they are so miserable at home and they want to get a bit of glamour [Glanz].’
 ‘Home’, by the way, should not be taken to mean just a lodging but an everyday existence outlined in advertisements in magazines for employees.
 These mainly concern: pens; Kohinoor pencils; haemorrhoids; hair loss; beds; crêpe soles; white teeth; rejuvenation elixirs; selling coffee to friend; dictaphones; writer’s cramp; trembling, especially when in the presence of others; quality pianos on weekly instalments; and so on.”

 One of the major qualitative shifts that Kracauer identifies, one animated in this crisis optic, is a flattening of life and culture.
-Object whose depths were plumbed with contemplation are now glanced at distractedly, but this is all that is required since they, the objects themselves, lost their third dimension.
-The division presented between ‘home’ and ‘getting a bit of glamour offers no real distinction: Just as the nightlife presents nothing but gleaming surfaces, even the commodities that sustain life have been transformed.
-They are no longer wholesome, but appear flattened into the pages of magazines.
+Objects whose depths were plumbed with contemplation are now glanced at distractedly.
+Yet this is all that is required since they, the objects themselves, have truly lost a dimension.
+The division presented between ‘home’ and ‘getting a bit of glamour’ offers no real distinction: Just as the nightlife presents nothing but gleaming surfaces, even the commodities that sustain life have been transformed.
+They are no longer wholesome, but appear as flattened imprints on the pages of magazines.
 The dreams of these masses of salaried workers were not so much cornucopias, utopias of commodities piled high, but rather the endless images of commodities, the prospective purchase that might be glanced at, over one’s shoulder on the morning commute, and approved of.
-This is culture, but one necessarily flattened, as the true objects and relations of bourgeois culture have decayed.
+This new culture preserves in the ephemera of the advertising image the old objects and decayed relations of bourgeois culture.

 This relation to a decayed bourgeois culture, this super-decadence, infects not only the world of entertainment but the workplace.
 Kracauer describes a scene from a firm’s training programme: